codelion/optillm/README.md

 Here are some examples of queries that will engage MCP tools:

+**Local Server Examples:**
 - "List all the Python files in my documents directory" (Filesystem)
 - "What are the recent commits in my Git repository?"
 (Git)
 - "Search for the latest information about renewable energy" (Search)
 - "Query my database for all users who registered this month" (Database)

+**Remote Server Examples:**
+- "Show me the open issues in my GitHub repository" (GitHub MCP)
+- "Create a new branch for the feature I'm working on" (GitHub MCP)
+- "What are the most recent pull requests that need review?"
+(GitHub MCP)
+- "Get the file contents from my remote repository" (GitHub MCP)

 #### Troubleshooting